IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: screen}

-An additional request is required to see the actual value of an individual metric (as can be inferred from the list of actuator URLs).
+Another request is required to see the actual value of an individual metric (as can be inferred from the list of actuator URLs).
 To retrieve the jvm thread states, for example:

 ```
 $ curl -s localhost:8080/actuator/metrics/jvm.threads.states | jq .